Cray-HPE/docs-csm/upgrade/1.5.2/README.md

 ## Limitations

 * Power capping support for Paradise Hardware
-  * Power caps are applied only to the processor complex, not to the entire node
+  * Power caps are applied to the processor complex, not to the entire node
-  * A power cap cannot be set when a node is powered off
+  * A power cap cannot be set when node power is off
-  * If a power cap is applied to a powered on node, it will be reset if the node is powered off.
+  * If a power cap is applied when node power is on, it will be removed if the node is ever powered off.
 A new power cap must be applied when the node powers back on

 ## Steps